cubits/merchant-api-documentation/api-v1/invoices.md

-currency    | string(3)   | Code of the currency that you want to receive (see [List of supported currencies](/merchant-api-documentation/appendices/#supported_fiat_currencies) and [List of supported cryptocurrencies](/merchant-api-documentation/appendices/#supported_cryptocurrencies)) price       | string(16)  | Price of the invoice that the merchant wants to receive, as a decimal floating point number, converted to string (e.g. "123.05") invoice_currency  | string(3)   | *(optional)* Code of the cryptocurrency that the customer will be requested to pay (see [List of supported cryptocurrencies](/merchant-api-documentation/appendices/#supported_cryptocurrencies), default: `BTC`) share_to_keep_in_btc        | number | *(optional)* Percentage of the invoice amount to receive in `invoice_currency`, as an integer number from 0 to 100.
+currency    | string(3)   | Code of the currency that you want to receive (see [List of supported currencies](/merchant-api-documentation/appendices/#supported_fiat_currencies) and [List of supported cryptocurrencies](/merchant-api-documentation/appendices/#supported_cryptocurrencies)) price       | string(16)  | Price of the invoice that the merchant wants to receive, as a decimal floating point number, converted to string (e.g. "123.05") invoice_currency  | string(3)   | *(optional)* Code of the cryptocurrency that the customer will be requested to pay (see [List of supported cryptocurrencies](/merchant-api-documentation/appendices/#supported_cryptocurrencies), default: `BTC`) share_to_keep_in_btc        | number | *(optional)* Percentage of the invoice total to receive in `invoice_currency`, as an integer number from 0 to 100.
 If not specified, a default value is used from the Cubits Pay / Payouts / Percentage Kept in BTC name        | string(256) | *(optional)* Name of the item displayed to the customer description | string(512) | *(optional)* Description of the item displayed to the customer reference   | string(512) | *(optional)* Individual free-text field stored in the invoice as-is